 - How attitudes differ among groups and generations.

-As consumer awareness and interest in alternative proteins continues to grow, how quickly will trial and adoption increase?
+As consumer awareness and interest in alternative proteins continue to grow, how quickly will trial and adoption increase?
 This collection of resources outlines key considerations for increasing consumer adoption of plant-based, fermentation-derived, and cultivated foods.

 Strategies for accelerating adoption of plant-based meat